-Human Ecology - Master of Science Programme (120 credits)
+Human Ecology - Culture, Power and Sustainability - Master of Science programme

 Cultural, power and sustainability